iconify/iconify/README.md

 This is the repository for Iconify version 1.

-Check out [https://github.com/iconify/iconify](Iconify master branch) for the latest version.
+Check out [Iconify master branch](https://github.com/iconify/iconify) for the latest version.

 # What is Iconify?